By Erik Johnsson:

 - If a player is fouled in the act of shooting and he makes the attempted shot (i.e. an “and-one”), then the player gets one free throw.
 His team retains possession of the ball regardless of the outcome.

 The third part to this rule is powerful.
 It means that if you foul an average (76%) free-throw shooter in the bonus, then you only have about a 5% chance of gaining possession of the ball (accounting for offensive rebounds).
 It seems harsh to the fouling team, but the rule has one major benefit: it strongly disincentivizes fouling at the end of games, and instead encourages tougher defense.
 Fans, refs, and players alike would no longer have to suffer through hour-long fourth quarters caused by relentless fouling.
 If a team is up by 8 and has the ball with 24 seconds remaining, then as long as they can play keep-away for 24 seconds, the game is over.
 No intentional fouling to be had.
-But if the losing team has the ball, maybe, just maybe, they can put together a string of offensive miracles and pull off the win.
+But if the losing team has the ball, maybe – just maybe – they can put together a string of offensive miracles and pull off the win.

 Of all the ways to bring the midrange back into basketball, implementing the make-it-take-it rule is easily the most economically feasible.
 If we wanted to extend the 3-point line, we would have to re-paint every NBA regulation court in the world.
 If we wanted to make the 3-point shot worth just 2.5 points, we would have to add a decimal place to every scoreboard in the world.
-The make-it-take-it rule, on the other hand, requires nothing more than a pen, and for Adam Silver to stumble upon this post.
+The make-it-take-it rule, on the other hand, requires nothing more than a pen, and for Adam Silver to read this post.

 Is the make-it-take-it rule a little silly?
 Maybe.
 Am I convinced that it definitely couldn’t work?
 Not one bit.
-There are still plenty of things to sort out with this rule, so if you have any thoughts about it, feel free to reach out on Twitter (@ejohnsson50) or email (email@example.com).
-I look forward to hearing other ideas.
+There are still plenty of things to sort out with this rule, so if you have any thoughts about it, feel free to reach out on Twitter (@ejohnsson50) or email (firstname.lastname@example.org).
+I look forward to hearing your ideas.